 Leaders with skills in critical thinking, creativity, responsiveness, and obedience will do well.
 Proof of unselfish giving is through service that includes a record of judgments publicly specified with grace and dignity.
 After reviewing the public expressions of our federal leaders, are challenges within the party positive and optimistic?
 Does the officeholder or the challenger have a bias toward getting results?
 Finally, good leaders know how the practice of listening to be heard gets their constituents to help themselves do the hard stuff.

-He got more votes the second time, yet adding votes from the three additional not really serious, probably “bird-dog” candidates he would have still lost.
-Third time is the charm, I said.
+He got more votes the second time, yet adding votes from the three additional not really serious, probably “bird-dog” candidates, he would have still lost.
+The third time is the charm, I said.
 Off years are best.
-I hope a review of the loss.
+I hope he will write a review of the loss.
 Meantime, he now works as an Executive Director for CORO.
 He has been cultivating young leaders who seek to make a difference in our city and tackles the complex issues affecting New Yorkers.
-Please drop him a line at email@example.com and if you want to know more before you do that, visit Adem’s Website and extensive Facebook and Twitter accounts.
-He also has Instagram, and Snapchat if you must.
-If snail mail is your thing you can write them to this mailing address: Friends of Adem, P.O.
+Please drop him a line at firstname.lastname@example.org and if you want to know more before you do that, visit Adem’s Website and Facebook and Twitter accounts.
+He also has Instagram and Snapchat if you must.
+If snail mail is your thing, you can write them to this mailing address: Friends of Adem, P.O.
 Box 130-427, Brooklyn, NY 11213.

 Drop the candidate a line on the federal website.
-She has Facebook Twitter and YouTube accounts.
-To write via snail mail the local address, 222 Lenox Road, Suites 1 & 2 Brooklyn, NY 11226 and a D.C. address, 2351 Rayburn HOB, Washington D.C.
+She has Facebook, Twitter, and YouTube accounts.
+To write via snail mail the local address, 222 Lenox Road, Suites 1 & 2 Brooklyn, NY 11226, and a D.C. address, 2351 Rayburn HOB, Washington D.C.
 20515.
-I would be very surprised if you get an answer beyond stat and pat.
+I would be amazed if you get an answer beyond stat and pat.
 She is a guaranteed tow-the-line Democrat, so there is that, I suppose.

 The national Campaign Finance Institute confirms the long-term success of this legislation in its testimony to the NYC Campaign Finance Board in 2017.
 (The Act).
 After thirty years, the NYC CFB has protected voters.
 Perhaps the best example is NYC representatives sustain the “F” rating from the NRA in their demand for stringent legislation regarding the use and purchase of weapons for war.
 That is where the feds (your representatives in Congres) come into the picture to confront and confirm national policy.